A-Mael/QuizGame/README.md

 # QuizGame
-this script check answer of 10 true or false questions
+this linux script check answer of 10 true or false questions